 Neighborhood Info DC works to support community organizations, neighborhood leadership and residents and government as they work to improve the quality of life for people throughout the District of Columbia.

 Looking for data about your community but don't know where to find it?
 Find data in our DC neighborhood profiles in the following subject areas: population, well-being, housing, foreclosures, and schools.
 Browse for relevant statistics and downloadable data.
-If you can't find what you're looking for, ask a question and we will respond to your request within a week.
-Profiles are now updated with SNAP and TANF data for 2014 and schools data for 2013-2014.
-(5-1-14) Find data for the following geographies:
+Profiles are now updated with ACS data for 2010-2014 and sales data for 2015.
+(6-1-16) Find data for the following geographies:

 Maintaining Economic Diversity and Affordability

 A strategy for preserving affordable rental housing in the District of Columbia by the preservation strategy working group.

 Challenges and Choices for the New Mayor: Preserving and Expanding Inclusive Housing

 The city's population has grown dramatically over the past 15 years, increasing the demand for housing.
 To keep up, DC needs to build more housing and preserve existing affordable housing.

 This report is the first part of an affordable housing needs assessment for the DC Office of the Deputy Mayor for Planning and Economic Development.
 We examined the District of Columbia's Inclusionary Zoning (IZ) program through interviews, document review, and data analysis.